kazmithub/Cloudformation-MySQLWebApp/README.md

 # Description:
 	This repository contains 4 files.
+Each stack is dependent on the other so they must be uploaded in the given order.

 # Files
 1. StackVPC